Yadzuka/SimpleServerSocket/README.md

 # SimpleServerSocket
-This repository need to demonstrate how to transport wiles using streams
+This repository need to demonstrate how to transport files using streams